Practising The Piano

 I’ve lost count of the number of times I mentally run a difficult music passage I’m wrestling with while sitting on the bus, or going about one of the mundane chores of the day.
 When I’ve come back to that passage next day, it’s as if there had been a whole other practice session that I didn’t know about – everything seems to come much more easily to me and very often this process has completely solved the problem!
 It’s totally possible to practise even when you’re not in front of the piano, once you’ve worked out your solutions to difficult passages, you can run the process through in your mind.

-Gyorgy Sandor in his excellent book ‘On Piano Playing’ likens a piano performance to the tip of an iceberg and the practice leading up to it as the “immense and invisible bulk” of the iceberg underneath the surface.
+Gyorgy Sandor in his excellent book ‘On Piano Playing’ likens a piano performance to the tip of an iceberg, with the practice leading up to it as the “immense and invisible bulk” of the iceberg underneath the surface.
 There’s nothing quite so satisfying (well, not much anyway) as finishing a piece and performing it to an enthusiastic audience.
 Practising is a real craft, minimising effort and maximising efficiency to get the best results.
 Hopefully you’ve picked up some useful tips from this article, HAPPY PRACTISING!

 Practicing The Piano in Notting Hill | Practicing The Piano in Knightsbridge | Practicing The Piano in Kensington | Practicing The Piano in Holland Park | Practicing The Piano in Shepherds Bush | Practicing The Piano in Maida Vale | Practicing The Piano in Paddington | Practicing The Piano in Royal Oak | Practicing The Piano in Kensal Green | Practicing The Piano in Kensal Rise | Practicing The Piano in Harlesden | Practicing The Piano in Willesden | Practicing The Piano in Acton | Practicing The Piano in Bayswater | Practicing The Piano in Lancaster Gate | Practicing The Piano in White City | Practicing The Piano in North Kensington | Practicing The Piano in Kilburn